dappnode/DAppNodeDocs/docs/dao/node-basics.md

 - Purchasers of DAppNode hardware
 - Code Contributors
 - Active community members, ranked by our sourcecred algorithm
-- Donors to DAppNode in Gitcoin Grants Rounds (with donations above $0.15)
+- Donors to DAppNode in Gitcoin Grants Rounds (with donations above $1)
 - Eth2 stakers who have self-identified as DAppNode runners by including the word "DAppNode" in their graffiti
+- Eth2 stakers present in the Genesis of Eth2

 Check your NODEdrop [here](http://app.dappnode.io/nodedrop).